-Internet of Things: how the world will soon be connected by over 26 billion devices
+Internet of Things: soon connecting the world by 26+ billion devices

 Internet of Things (IoT) isn’t an upcoming new phenomenon anymore.
 It will almost certainly be a huge part of our lives and will facilitate many of our daily tasks.
 But what is the Internet of Things?
 As Google chairman Eric Schmidt stated on a panel at the World Economic Forum, IoT “will be part of your presence all the time”.
 It will surround us in everyday life without us realising.
 Many devices will be observing our movements and actions even as we interact with them.
 It is predicted that by 2020 there will be over 26 billion connected devices.